bajunio/phase_0_unit_1/week_1/1_Get_Started/my_reflection.md

 Getting all of these sections to fit together perfectly is challenging and mistakes can be made.
 To assist in recovering from any mistakes, you have elected to take pictures with your smartphone everytime either you or any of your team make changes.
 The pictures are saved with the changes made and the person who made these changes tied to them.

 Lets bring all of this together.
 You now have an efficient and scalable puzzle building team that is capable of simultaneously contributing to a single project.
 This is all while maintaining perfect control on what makes it to the final product and accuate documentation of every change and decision made along the way.

 This is git.
+The puzzle is your application, the team are your developers, and the sections are chunks of code.

+Git is not the same as GitHub.
+If you were to break down GitHub to git and hub it makes more sense, at least to me.
+GitHub is a hub or meeting point to facilitate the git processes.
+The beauty of GitHub is the ability to collaborate on projects in a very social manor with team members spanning the globe.

+I feel I have a fairly good grip on the merits of git and the chaos it helps to prevent.
+From having a single workspace to manage multiple contributors to a detailed history of every change made at your finger tips, git has firmly established itself as an invaluable tool.

 This was a bit long winded, but I had already typed the first couple of paragraphs out - it was too late to give up.

 ** continuing edits later **